-The Mary E. Pigott Primary School was assessed against its National Building Code which is common for the Organisation of Eastern Caribbean States (OECS) territory.
-The most serious area of deficiency was the Aluzinc roof covering on some of the buildings which appeared to lack the required hurricane straps.
-There were also cases of missing or broken windows which will put the entire building at risk in an extreme wind event.
+The Golden Grove Primary School was assessed against its National Building Code which is common for the Organisation of Eastern Caribbean States (OECS) territory.
+The main roof structures were found to be in generally good condition and hurricane straps were observed (See Appendix 2).

 Flood mitigation was identified as a definite necessity in this and many of the schools assessed throughout the region.
 Due to the nature of the flood hazard, it cannot be addressed in isolation of its immediate environs and more generally, the storm water management of each school should be analyzed in the context of the run-off characteristics of the water catchment in which it is located.
 This may mean that focusing only on the school in attempting to resolve the flooding problem may not yield the required results.
 Community-based initiatives with specific focus on empowerment of the local community, and linking the community based activities to local development policies may be more effective.
 Seismic hazard may or may not be mitigated.
 For example, fault rupture and ground motion cannot be mitigated because tectonic movement (the main cause of earthquakes) cannot be stopped, but liquefaction at a site can be mitigated by engineering measures.
 Seismic risk can be reduced through either mitigation of seismic hazard or reduction of exposure or both.
 For the purposes of this assignment the assessment was concerned more with building form and to a lesser extent soil type as it relates to susceptibility of liquefaction.